jpotecki/elm-google-geocoding/README.md

 This provides a pipeline friendly, builder-like API.
 It also provides Elm types for many of Google's JSON structures.

-In the end it produces a `Task`, so you'll need to create your own `msg` types to tag success and failure when `perform`-ing the task

 Basic usage:

 ```elm